Inexplicable Ways

 We arrived at the birth center.
 She was fully dilated and quickly pushed her baby into her husband’s hands.
 A son.

 During her postpartum, when she needed extra help with breastfeeding, I brought lactation help.
-Carey and I spent hours in her home.
+We spent hours in her home.
 It was the intimate time of women with the new mother.
 We three cried when her milk came.

 Her mothering was fierce and deliberate.
 She is the kind of mother we need more of.